1977 Tamil Nadu Legislative Assembly election: Emergency

 Emergency, which was declared in June 1975 had a mixed reception in Tamil Nadu.
 Jayaprakash Narayan's opposition movement did not receive much support in Tamil Nadu due to his association with the DMK government, which had its own trouble due to accusations of corruption.
 K. Kamaraj did not come in support of Jayaprakash Narayan due to his association with DMK despite the fact he disapproved of Indira Gandhi's actions.
 DMK executive council called the Emergency unnecessary and undemocratic on 27 June and party leaders condemned it in several statewide meetings.
 Emergency regulations and censorship were not strictly enforced in Tamil Nadu unlike in other states.
 All India Anna Dravida Munnetra Kazhagam and Communist Party of India continued to support Indira Gandhi.
 M. G. Ramachandran even visited Delhi to extend his support to Indira Gandhi.
 It was under these circumstances Karunanidhi's government was dismissed by the Government of India on 31 January 1976.
+ADMK (as the AIADMK was known at the time) General Secretary M. G. Ramachandran welcomed the dismissal of the DMK government, describing the Prime Minister Indira’s action as “courageous.”
+He stated that his party would support the Prime Minister in such measures to safeguard democracy and urged the Union government to appoint a commission of inquiry into the alleged corruption charges.